Yoast/wordpress-seo/readme.txt

 * Props to [Kingdutch](https://github.com/Kingdutch) for helping improve our open source content analysis library.
 * Improves the redirect upsell when user clicks on create redirect in the search console overview.
+* Removes the recalibration beta toggle.
+If the beta is activated, the toggle is only removed on deactivation.

 = 9.5.0 =
 Release Date: January 22nd, 2019